Hindley is a prison and young offender institution (YOI) in Bickershaw, near Wigan, for men aged 18 and over.

 Around 700 men live at Hindley.
 There are 7 units, including one designed for men with mobility needs.

-There is a large sports hall, 2 weight-lifting areas, exercise area and outdoor pitches for residents of all fitness levels.
+There is a large sports hall, 2 weight-lifting areas, exercise area and outdoor pitches for prisoners of all fitness levels.

 Education and work

-All residents have access to education and training provided by The Manchester College.
-Residents can work on their literacy and numeracy before progressing to work-related training in catering and hospitality, multi-media, construction, distribution and warehousing, or community development.
+All prisoners have access to education and training provided by The Manchester College.
+Prisoners can work on their literacy and numeracy before progressing to work-related training in catering and hospitality, multi-media, construction, distribution and warehousing, or community development.

 Support for family and friends